Perry Webster Gilbert: Academic career

 Gilbert initially entered Dartmouth College in 1930, studying both vertebrate anatomy under Professor William Ballard and histology and embryology under Professor Norman Arnold.
 He graduated in 1934 with a bachelor's degree in zoology, and continued on at Dartmouth as an instructor for two years.
 In 1936, Gilbert decided to pursue his Ph.D. and with financial support from a Cramer Fellowship he started his doctoral research on comparative anatomy of burrowing and terrestrial sciurid mammals at Cornell University.
 Under the advisement of mammalogist William J. Hamilton II, Gilbert achieved his doctorate in 1940 and was immediately hired as in instructor in Cornell's Department of Zoology by Chairman Benjamin Young.

 Gilbert ended up having a long career at Cornell, and was continuously affiliated with the University for 64 years.
-He began as an instructor, being promoted to an Assistant Professor in 1943, a Tenured Associate Professor in 1946, and ultimately to a Professor of Zoology from 1952-1978.
-Thereafter, Gilbert served as a Professor of Neurobiology and Behavior, Emeritus.
-He taught Comparative Vertebrate Anatomy during fall, spring, and often summer terms from 1940-1967, a course which was known for its large enrollment as it was a requirement for entrance to most medical schools.
+He began as an instructor, being promoted to an assistant professor in 1943, a tenured associate professor in 1946, and ultimately to a professor of zoology from 1952 to 1978.
+Thereafter, Gilbert served as a professor of Neurobiology and Behavior, Emeritus.
+He taught Comparative Vertebrate Anatomy during fall, spring, and often summer terms from 1940 to 1967, a course which was known for its large enrollment as it was a requirement for entrance to most medical schools.
 During World War II, Gilbert taught comparative anatomy to the pre-medical corps of the U.S. Army and Navy for six days a week, every week for a year except Christmas Day.

 Gilbert was known among the student population for drawing multi-colored, symmetrical drawings on the chalkboard using both hands simultaneously, and for giving summative philosophical thoughts at the end of each lecture.
 He also kept a collection of note cards with details on every one of his students, which he used to remember particulars of over 5000 students in the course of his career.
-During Gilbert's time at Cornell, the University underwent a departmental reorganization that resulted in the formation of the Division of Biological Sciences, in which Gilbert chose to join the new Section of Neurobiology and Behavior, which is now the Department of Neurobiology and Behavior.
+During Gilbert's time at Cornell, the university underwent a departmental reorganization that resulted in the formation of the Division of Biological Sciences, in which Gilbert chose to join the new Section of Neurobiology and Behavior, which is now the Department of Neurobiology and Behavior.

-Robert Hueter, Senior Scientist, Director of the Center of Shark Research, and Perry W. Gilbert Chair in Shark Research at Mote Marine Laboratory & Aquarium, has written that “Thousands of professionals in the biological sciences today - and certainly those in comparative anatomy, functional morphology, neurobiology and even ichthyology - can trace their roots to some relationship with Perry Gilbert the teacher”.
+Robert Hueter, Senior Scientist, Director of the Center of Shark Research, and Perry W. Gilbert Chair in Shark Research at Mote Marine Laboratory & Aquarium, has written that "Thousands of professionals in the biological sciences today - and certainly those in comparative anatomy, functional morphology, neurobiology and even ichthyology - can trace their roots to some relationship with Perry Gilbert the teacher".